pnuu/halostack/doc/source/plan.rst

   - manual

-    - solar/lunar tracking based on date, time and location
+..  - solar/lunar tracking based on date, time and location
+..  - get another reference location from the last image

 Image co-alignment
 ------------------